35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 It’s amazing to watch them doing it.
 I ended up buying a scarf even if I didn’t need it.
 You will be tempted to buy everything, although you know that no matter how beautiful those pieces are, you won’t be wearing them at home.

-After the market, we went to visit a local artist who makes and plays marimba even at a national and international level.
+After the market, we went to visit a local artist who makes and plays marimba at both national and international levels.

 It was interesting to listen to the story of their work and the marimba tradition and see how passionate they are about their art.
-This was a nice surprise from Pablo, as not many tours have this show included.
+This was a nice surprise from Pablo, as not many tours included this show.

 Antigua ATV Villages tour and Antigua Valley bike tour

-There are other ways to visit the nearby villages and local agencies organize tours on ATV or bike.
-Those are usually half a day tours to show you around the area in a different way.
-I am sharing both of them here below.
+There are other ways to visit the nearby villages, and local agencies organize half-day tours on ATVs or bikes.
+These tours offer a unique perspective on the area.
+I am sharing both of them below.
 Click on the link and check them out.

 You may also like